-MODULE TITLE: COMPUTER LITERACY Code: UCC 3109 (UCLC3409)
+MODULE TITLE: COMPUTER LITERACY

+Code: UCC 3109 (UCLC3409)

+NQF Level: 5

+Credits: 8

-Contact Hours: 1 lecture period & 2 practical periods per week for 14 weeks
+Contact Hours: 1 lecture period & 2 practical periods per week for

 Prerequisites: Nil

+Assessment:

-Assessment: Students are assessed on a continuous basis, i.e., 100% Continuous Assessment (100% CA).
+Students are assessed on a continuous basis, i.e., 100% Continuous Assessment (100% CA).
 They do not have an end of year examination.

-The Basic Computer Literacy Course is a semester course.
+The Basic Computer Literacy module is a semester module.